 9. Amendments to the Constitution The constitution can be amended at the AGM or at a specially called meeting (EGM).
 Any amendment requires a two-thirds majority vote of members present.

-10. Discipline and Complaints All complaints regarding the behaviour of members should be submitted in writing to the Secretary
+10. Discipline and Complaints All complaints regarding the behaviour of members should be submitted in writing to the Secretary following the BCGBA Disciplinary Policy which is outlined below

 The Management Committee will meet to hear complaints within 5 days of a complaint being lodged.